-- 1 This chapter applies to new cargo vessels of length L of 15 to 24 m and having a scantling number of 100 or above. - 2 Existing cargo vessels with a length of 15 to 24 m shall comply with the applicable provisions. - 3 The provisions of this Chapter shall not apply to tanker ships.
+- 1 This chapter applies to cargo vessels with a length L of 15 m or more and less than 24 m, or with a scantling number of 100 or more and with a length L of less than 24 m. - 2 Existing cargo vessels with a length of 15 m and less than 24 m shall comply with the previously applicable provisions. - 3 The provisions of this Chapter shall not apply to tanker ships.
 Tanker ships shall comply with the provisions of the Order on the construction and equipment of ships, etc., implementing the International Convention for the Safety of Life at Sea (SOLAS) - 4 If the design or use of a cargo vessel deviates from the principles underlying the drafting of these rules, the Danish Maritime Authority may make the issue of a trading permit conditional on the vessel complying in whole or in part with the rules applicable to cargo vessels in the Order on the construction and equipment of ships, etc, implementation of the International Convention for the Safety of Life at Sea (SOLAS), Chapter II-2.